-Azariah the Son of Ode
+Azariah the Son of Oded

 Azariah, son of Oded, comes to Asa, King of Judah.
 The prophet tells the king, “If you see God, you’ll find him.
 If you walk away from him, he’ll walk away from you” (2 Chronicles 15:2).
+That is, to seek God first.

 King Asa takes the prophet’s warning seriously and acts.
 He decides to seek God.
 He implements spiritual reforms and restores worship.
 The nation is at peace—at least for several years.